insomnius/code-geek/README.md

   - Java
     - [Java programming language](https://www.java.com/en/download/help/download_options.xml)
     - `javac` and `java` - Java project for compile and running
+  - Python
+    - Python programming language
+    - python 3, actually almost linux distributions already installed python program.
+In some cases, `python` command will call python 2 as the default command, so you must call it with python3 command

 - macOS

   - General
     - `brew` command - Brew or Homebrew calls itself The missing package manager for macOS and is an essential tool for any developer.
   - C/C++ Family Languages